paulinho-16/MEIC-ASSO/docs/authenticatedScraping.md

 Developers/Teams that need to perform scraping of a page that needs the User to be authenticated *e.g.* scraping the schedule

 **Request's Flow**:
-- The authentication in Sigarra is made on the client-side by directly making the authentication POST request to sigarra's URL with the password and username as parameters of the request body or using a session token - *so you don't need to worry about this step*;
+- The authentication in Sigarra is made on the client-side by directly making the authentication POST request to Sigarra's URL with the password and username as parameters of the request body or using a session token - *so you don't need to worry about this step*;
 - When the user wants to access a service that requires authentication, it makes a request to the endpoint of our API that is responsible for returning as a response the URL that contains the requested information;
     > *e.g.* If the user wants to access his profile then he must access the URL `https://sigarra.up.pt/feup/pt/fest_geral.cursos_list?pv_num_unico=<up_identifier>`
 - At the client-side, a request will be sent to the URL that we provided.
 That request will return the HTML of the page, which must be sent to the endpoint of our API that performs the scraping of the HTML and returns the processed data;